 The WATCH Dog employs a high quality High Pass Filter as a part of its crossover design.
 The High Pass Filter can be used to filter bass from the main loudspeakers.
-This can be desirable in systems where the main loudspeakers have limited bass dynamics, or if the main power amplifier is low power.
+This can be desirable in systems where the main loudspeakers have limited bass dynamics or if the main power amplifier is low power.

 Make sure the WATCH Dog power is off during the connecting process.
 On the rear of the subwoofer, locate the Line Level inputs of the WATCH Dog.
-Connect the preamplifier output, left and right, to the Line Level input of the WATCH Dog.
-(See figure 5.6) Use the XLR inputs for balanced cables, or the RCA inputs for single ended cables.
+Connect the preamplifier output, left and right, to the Line Level input of the WATCH Dog (See Figure 4).
+Use the XLR inputs for balanced cables or the RCA inputs for single-ended cables.

-Locate the Line HP Output (see figure 5.6) on the rear of the amplifier.
+Locate the Line HP Output (See Figure 4) on the rear of the amplifier.
 These connectors pass the high pass section of the signal to your main amplifier for your loudspeakers.
 Connect the Line HP Output, left and right, of the WATCH Dog to the inputs of your power amplifier.
-Use the XLR inputs for balanced cables, or the RCA inputs for single ended cables.
-On the WATCH Dog Control Panel, locate the "INPUT SELECT" section.
-Select "BAL" for use with Balanced cables, or "SINGLE" for use with single ended cables (See figure 5.1).
-In the same section of the Control Panel, locate the switch labeled "PROCES-SOR" and "LINE."
+Use the XLR inputs for balanced cables or the RCA inputs for single ended cables.
+On the WATCH Dog control panel, locate the switch labeled "BAL," and "SINGLE."
+Select "BAL" for use with balanced cables, or "SINGLE" for use with single-ended cables (See Figure 5).
+In the same section of the control panel, locate the switch labeled "PROCESSOR," "REM," and "LINE."
 Select the "LINE" input.

-Locate the switch on the Control Panel labeled "HP IN" and "HP OUT" (see figure 5.5).
+Locate the switch on the control panel labeled "HP IN" and "HP OUT" (See Figure 6).
 This switch defeats and engages the high pass filter.
 Turn the switch to the HP IN position.

-Locate the switch on the control panel labeled "HP 6 dB" and "HP 12 dB" (see figure 5.5).
+Locate the switch on the control panel labeled "HP 6 dB" and "HP 12 dB" (See Figure 6).
 This switch changes the slope of the high pass filter to either 6 decibels per octave or 12 decibels per octave.
 The position of this switch will be set in its final position in the final tuning stages of the WATCH Dog.
 For now, set the switch to the 6 dB per octave position.

-Proceed to Section 6, Control Panel Setup and Final Tuning to continue the setup of your subwoofer.
+Proceed to Section 6, "Control Panel Setup and Final Tuning," to continue the setup of your subwoofer.